crowdsourcing-class/crowdsourcing-class.github.io/assignment5.md

 In addition, classifiers trained on the datasets show "strong differences in the relative performance on images from different locales", with lower accuracy and confidence on images with labels related to people, like "bridegroom" and "police officer", from countries like India and China.
-The research helped inspire the [Inclusive Images Challenge](https://ai.googleblog.com/2018/09/introducing-inclusive-images-competition.html), run by Google in partnership with a top deep learning conference called NeurIPS, last year.
+The research helped inspire the [Inclusive Images Challenge](https://ai.googleblog.com/2018/09/introducing-inclusive-images-competition.html), run by Google in partnership with a top deep learning conference called NeurIPS, back in 2018.

 <img src="images/bias-towards-western-weddings.png" alt="This classifier has no problem correctly labeling photos of Western weddings, but fails on pictures of weddings from other cultures" class="img-responsive" />

-A different large-scale crowdsourced dataset, [The Massively Multilingual Image Dataset (MMID)](http://multilingual-images.org/), was created by Penn researchers to learn English translations for words in 100 foreign languages, by scraping images for each foreign word and finding the English words that had the most "similar" images.
+A different large-scale crowdsourced dataset, [The Massively Multilingual Image Dataset (MMID)](http://multilingual-images.org/), was created by Penn researchers to learn English translations for words in 100 foreign languages by scraping images for each foreign word and finding the English words that had the most "similar" images.